jnvn7/RM6-WEC-OpenFOAM/template_waveFlume/README.md

 * <tt>restart.sh</tt>: This script is called by <tt>Allrun</tt> (or <tt>Allrun.ser</tt>) in the event a current simulation run already exists, and we want to restart from the latest output of the previous run.
 The script will move the existing logfile and postProcessing data files into a backup storage directory.

 Lastly, as the case runs, a new directory will be created called <tt>postProcessing</tt>.
-This will contain data files related to the wave probes defined using <tt>flowParams</tt> and <tt>system/controlDict</tt>, and further described in [Defining the wave probes](#defining-the-wave-probes).
+This will contain data files related to the wave probes defined using <tt>flowParams</tt> and <tt>system/controlDict</tt>.

-## Defining the wave probes
-<div align="justify"> TODO: write blurb on what the wave probes are, how they are defined, etc. just so it's all in one place

 ## Running the Case
 <div align="justify">